 Is Living Off-Grid Legal in Tennessee?

-The biggest legal hurdles you are likely to encounter while going off-grid in TN is sewage hookup requirements and alternative waste disposal systems.
+The biggest legal hurdles you are likely to encounter while going off-grid in TN are sewage hookup requirements and alternative waste disposal systems.

 Best Places for Off-Grid Living in Tennessee